 - In Lee Lightner's Warhammer 40,000 Space Wolf novel Wolf's Honour, the city the Wolves are defending is full of things just seen out of the corner of the eye, and with haunting doubts of adequacy.
 It doesn't help that the Chaos forces have constructed a phantom world that they can strike freely from owing to riddling the world with warp gates.

-- In "The Shunned House" by H. P. Lovecraft, the hero of the story becomes obsessed with a mysterious house that, since it was first built, wound up either driving its occupants insane or causing them a slow wasting death.
+- In "The Shunned House", the hero of the story becomes obsessed with a mysterious house that, since it was first built, wound up either driving its occupants insane or causing them a slow wasting death.
 It turned out that the house was built over the final resting place of a magician who slowly drained the Life Force from the people near him in the night.

-- The titular house in "The Dreams in the Witch-House", also by H. P. Lovecraft.
-It has a reputation as a haunted house but is actually periodically visited by a living, immortal witch who used to live in the house, and still uses its sealed attic for her work.
+- The titular house in "The Dreams in the Witch House" has a reputation as a haunted house but is actually periodically visited by a living, immortal witch who used to live in the house, and still uses its sealed attic for her work.

 - Jack Fleming from The Vampire Files only discovered that the old speakeasy he bought and converted to a fancy nightclub was haunted after the construction-work was already finished.
 Fortunately, Myrna the ghost isn't aggressive and has nothing against either the living or vampires like Jack.

-- This happened to Cordelia on Angel.
+- This happened to Cordelia on the Angel episode "RmWAVu".
 After exorcising the evil ghost haunting her new apartment, however, another not-so-evil ghost who'd helped defeat it became her roommate.
 Also, there was the Hyperion Hotel, which was infested with a paranoia demon before they managed to remove it.